- The Bible Ten Commandments

 In fact, Jesus said that He was not the Father more than 80 times.
 While always remaining one in purpose, Jesus and the Father are clearly separate and distinct persons.
 And on more than one occasion, the Father spoke to Jesus from heaven.
 “And suddenly a voice came from heaven, saying, 'This is My beloved Son, in whom I am well pleased'.”
 Matthew 3:17.
 Either Jesus and the Father are two separate individual persons, or Jesus was an expert ventriloquist.

 Was Jesus Christ Created?

 Paul also confirms what John wrote, “For by Him all things were created.”
-Paul continues to make sure that we understand what he means by all things.
+He continues with even greater clarity to make sure that we understand what he means by all things.
 “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him:” Colossians 1:16.